 First up we have this fun baby shower name tag.

 We used moss a lot in the decor of the shower to tie in the rustic forest theme, so I had purchased a big roll of Super Moss Instant Green.
-(More fun DIY projects with this moss coming up soon).
+(We also made this fun moss covered banner for the shower, check out the tutorial here).
 I knew I wanted to make her a cute name tag to wear at the shower as the guest of honor and I thought “Mama Bear” was perfect for the theme.
 But that’s where my ideas stopped.
 I went round and round trying to find inspiration.
 I was thinking maybe a circle cut out, then I was thinking a chalkboard look, then I was thinking about a pinwheel… ultimately the moss heart idea dawned on me as I was cutting out a bunch of moss for something other projects and started making some moss hearts to put around party.
 I instantly fell in love with this moss heart idea with ribbon hanging down.
 It was pretty simple to make, so let’s get right to it!

 - Cardstock Paper (one letter sized sheet should be plenty)

 - Mini Brads (I got long ones so they would fit through all the layers)